seth-tl/CMM-S2/README.md

 - The spherical harmonic transforms are performed using the `pyssht` [library](https://pypi.org/project/pyssht/)
 - The spherical mesh generation is performed using the `stripy` [package](https://pypi.org/project/stripy/)

-All dependencies can be installed via `pip`. <u> Note <u> the dependencies may change in the future.
+All dependencies can be installed via `pip`.

 # Instructions to reproduce results